Provincial pathways help ensure patients receive consistent, high quality care across the province.

 Bladder Cancer is the 5th most common type of cancer in Canada.
 In 2018, 970 Albertans received a bladder cancer diagnosis with a mortality rate of 14.6%.
 As with other types of cancer, early detection and treatment are key factors influencing patient outcomes.

-To that end, the Cancer SCN has undertaken work to design and implement a provincial Bladder Cancer Diagnosis Pathway, which will assist primary care and other providers in identifying, assessing and investigating risk factors for bladder cancer, most notably gross hematuria.
+To that end, the Cancer SCN will design and implement a provincial Bladder Cancer Diagnosis Pathway, which will assist primary care and other providers in identifying, assessing and investigating risk factors for bladder cancer, most notably gross hematuria.
 The process brings together stakeholders from the medical community as well as patient representatives with the goal of co-designing an easily accessible pathway that will contribute to better management and outcomes for this patient population.
-Work on the pathway is ongoing through 2023-2024.
+Work on the Genitourinary pathways bundle, which will include Bladder Cancer, is planned for 2024-2025.

 The Cancer SCN has partnered with Cancer Care Alberta to develop a Metastatic Cancer Diagnosis Program (MET Program) that aims to simplify and expedite referrals from primary care to improve the timeliness and appropriateness of the diagnostic trajectory for patients with advanced cancer.
 Metastatic cancer (defined as cancers detected at metastatic sites rather than primary sites) is difficult to manage in the community and patients often end up in hospital for diagnosis due to delays and the late stage of disease.